3lvia/terraform-provider-elvid/README.md

 # Debugging
 Debugging is now supported (but not tested by us): https://developer.hashicorp.com/terraform/plugin/framework/debugging

-Up til now we have only used logging to understand a run.
+Up til now, we have only used logging to understand what is goin on during a run.

 # Publish a new release
 ## Publish to Terraform Registry